Categories

 The ABS does not require the ABSITE for any reason.
 The ABSITE is not required as part of the ABS board certification process.

-No, your program can administer the ABITE on any day during the exam window.
+No, your program can administer the ABSITE on any day during the exam window.
 Your program can also administer the exam in multiple sessions on the same day or over multiple days.
 A seating chart is required for each administration.

 The order form is found on the program’s Status of Order page.
 Click on Training & Certification > For Residency & Fellowship Programs > 2023 In-Training Exams > Status of Order.
 Programs will be prompted to log in with their ABS credentials.
 The order form is pre-filled with each resident’s name and clinical level, as provided by your program on the trainee roster for the current academic year.